awslabs/ec2-spot-workshops/content/running_spark_apps_with_emr_on_spot_instances/right_sizing_executors.md

 ![tags](/images/running-emr-spark-apps-on-spot/sparkmemory.png)

-Our conclusion is that in order to use R family instances with the flexibility of also using the smallest instance types, we will use **"--executor-memory=18GB --executor cores=4"** for our Spark application submission.
+Our conclusion is that in order to use R family instances with the flexibility of also using the smallest supported instance types, we will use **"--executor-memory=18GB --executor cores=4"** for our Spark application submission.